Honda executives to take pay cut after fifth Fit hybrid recall

 No injury or death has been reported from the defects, as with the previous four recalls, Honda added.

-The recall will cost about 5.7 billion yen ($53 million), and the impact on earnings is minimal, Honda said.
+The recall will cost about 5.7 billion yen (33.1 million pounds), and the impact on earnings is minimal, Honda said.
 The overall cost of the five recalls involving the Fit hybrid now stands at 16.5 billion yen, it added.

 Because the recall highlighted quality concerns, the company said that over the next three months, Chief Executive Takanobu Ito will take a 20 percent pay cut while other senior executives including Chairman Fumihiko Ike and Executive Vice President Tetsuo Iwamura will give up 10 percent of their pay.

-Honda also said it had appointed Senior Managing Officer Koichi Fukuo to oversee quality improvements across the organization, the first time it has created such a role.
+Honda also said it had appointed Senior Managing Officer Koichi Fukuo to oversee quality improvements across the organisation.

 Honda said the latest recall was over two noise-related defects in the Fit and Vezel hybrids as well as some gasoline-engine Fit and N-WGN models.
 The automaker will also recall 183 cars overseas for the same glitch.